 - the absorbance range (limited by the light source and the detector sensitivity)

-- the measurement time for a given wavelength range and resolution
+- the measurement time for a given spectral range and resolution

 Examples for Applications of Spectrophotometers